Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 Orbital eccentricity was imputed using a supervised regression approach trained on planets with complete feature vectors.
 From the 4803 planets with observed eccentricity, the data were split into an 80\% training set and a 20\% test set.
 A standard scaler was fitted on the training data and applied consistently to the test set and the rows requiring imputation.
 Two regressors were evaluated: a random forest regressor and a gradient boosting regressor.
 Model selection was based on mean absolute error (MAE) computed on the held-out test set.
 Gradient boosting achieved the lowest error and was therefore selected for imputation.
 To quantify uncertainty, seven imputation iterations were performed using bootstrap resampling of the training set while keeping hyperparameters fixed.
 For each missing entry, the final imputed value was computed as the mean of the seven predictions, and uncertainty was estimated as their standard deviation.
 All imputed values were clipped to the physical interval $[0,1]$, and additionally constrained to lie within $[\min_{\text{neighbor}} - 3 \sigma, \max_{\text{neighbor}} + 3 \sigma]$, where neighboring values were defined in feature space.

-Figure \ref{fig:imputation} summarizes the diagnostics used to assess the quality and robustness of the orbital eccentricity imputation.
+Figure~\ref{fig:imputation} summarizes the diagnostics used to assess the behavior of the orbital eccentricity imputation.
 Panel (a) compares the empirical distribution of observed eccentricities with the distribution of imputed values.
 The close agreement between the two indicates that the imputation procedure preserves the overall shape of the eccentricity distribution and does not introduce artificial modes or inflate the high-eccentricity tail.
-Panel (b) illustrates the uncertainty associated with each imputed eccentricity, quantified as the standard deviation across bootstrap-based imputations.
-Uncertainty increases gradually with eccentricity, reflecting the reduced density of training examples at higher eccentricities rather than numerical instability.
-This behavior is physically plausible and suggests that the model appropriately expresses lower confidence in sparsely populated regions of parameter space.
-Panel (c) shows the distribution of test-set MAE across multiple bootstrap imputations.
-The narrow spread of MAE values demonstrates that the selected gradient boosting regressor yields stable predictive performance and that the imputation results are not sensitive to the particular resampling of the training data.
-Together, these diagnostics support the reliability of the eccentricity imputation and motivate its use in the subsequent modeling and AL experiments.
+Panel (b) shows residuals (imputed minus true eccentricity) as a function of the true value, revealing increasing dispersion and a systematic tendency toward underestimation at higher eccentricities.
+Panel (c) shows the mean residual as a function of binned true eccentricity, demonstrating a monotonic trend toward increasingly negative bias with increasing eccentricity.
+These results indicate that the imputation procedure is distributionally consistent but exhibits structured bias, particularly in sparsely sampled regions of parameter space.
+This behavior is consistent with both the reduced density of high eccentricity training examples and the large observational uncertainties typically associated with eccentricity measurements.

 After preprocessing and imputation, the final dataset consisted of 5821 planets with complete feature vectors, including all 70 potentially habitable planets.
-This dataset was used unchanged in all subsequent baseline modeling and AL experiments.
+This deterministic representation of the dataset was used unchanged in all subsequent baseline modeling and AL experiments.